Custom Alert Details

 Tip for creating labels

-Before you create a custom alert that includes a label, we recommend that you fine-tune your search query in Log Search.
-By trying out the search query and checking the results, you can identify exactly what query syntax to enter in the alert creation panel.
+Before you create a basic detection rule that includes a label, we recommend that you fine-tune your search query in Log Search.
+By trying out the search query and checking the results, you can identify exactly what query syntax to enter in the rule creation panel.

-To create a label in a custom pattern detection alert:
+To create a label in a log pattern detection rule:

-3. In the Alert Notification section, select a severity and a label or create your own custom label.
+2. In the Notifications section, select a severity and a label or create your own custom label.

-4. Optionally add a notification to the alert by clicking the Notification (emails/integrations) tab and selecting a notification type.
+3. Optionally, add a notification to the rule by clicking the Notification (emails/integrations) tab and selecting a notification type.

 Default Labels